Keeping gear dry and functional is essential to any outdoor adventure. Safeguard your most important gear with one of the best dry bags of 2022.

-If you are running a full day or longer day trips, I find an additional 10-20L bag to be helpful — this can hold anything from your extra layers to a camp chair to a packed lunch, and more.
+If you are running a full day or longer day trips, we find an additional 10-20L bag to be helpful — this can hold anything from your extra layers to a camp chair to a packed lunch, and more.

-Ultimately, the size dry bag you need depends on a lot of different factors: the length of your trip, the time of year, the amount and weight of your gear, and how often you’ll be hitting the water.
+Ultimately, the size of the dry bag you need depends on a lot of different factors: the length of your trip, the time of year, the amount and weight of your gear, and how often you’ll be hitting the water.

 You’ll also want to consider factors like durability and price.
 Are you going to be using that 5L dry bag on a weekly basis?
 Maybe upgrade to a slightly larger size dry bag or one with a more durable material to give yourself (and your gear) some wiggle room.

 This also all depends on how often you find yourself on the water, and what types of trips you usually take.
 If you only take a river trip once or twice a year, you probably only need a few dry bags.

 If you paddle year round, you’ll probably want a collection of bags: a 5-10L, a 30-40L, maybe a 60L, and a few heftier ones (100L+) for the big adventures.

 If you aren’t sure which dry bag will work for you best (even after our recommendations!), consider getting two different types: a duffel or backpack dry bag and a rolltop bag.
 And if you know you need a specific size bag for a certain trip or to fit in, say, a rented raft or kayak, you may find yourself purchasing one or two to start.